U.S. says federal court should decide Trump tax return dispute

 Trump is separately trying to block Deutsche Bank AG from handing over financial records for him, several members of his family and his company to Congress.
 The bank has said the records include two individuals’ tax returns.

-A federal appeals court in Manhattan heard arguments in that case on Aug.
-23 and has yet to rule.
-(Reporting by Brendan Pierson in New York; Editing by Tom Brown)
+Reporting by Brendan Pierson in New York; Editing by Tom Brown and Howard Goller